 ACCREDITATION - GCC is currently working on its accreditation with CoAEMSP (Committee on Accreditation of Educational Programs for the Emergency Medical Services Profession).
 In a historic move of the NASEMSO (National Association of State EMS Officials) at their 2010 Annual Meeting, the membership voted to support CAAHP (Commission on Accreditation of Allied Health Education Programs) as the national EMS programmatic accreditor, as well as to require that all Paramedic education programs be nationally accredited by January 1, 2013 in order for graduates of these programs to be eligible to take the NREMT (National Registry of Emergency Medical Technicians) Paramedic exam.

 CONTINUING EDUCATION CREDITS- Plans are underway to expand educational opportunities to include continuing education credits for EMT’s, Paramedics and Nurses.
-Currently, the Allied Health Division includes the Practical and Associate Degree Nursing program, Emergency Medical Services (EMT and Paramedic) and the Certified Medical Assistant program, which will begin in the fall of 2012.
+Currently, the Allied Health Division includes the Practical and Associate Degree Nursing program, Emergency Medical Services (EMT and Paramedic) and the Certificate in Medical Assisting program, which will begin in the fall of 2012.
 All of these students must be trained in Cardio-pulmonary resuscitation (CPR) at a healthcare provider level prior to entering the program.
 Forstrom and other certified trainers will offer these courses three times each year.
 In addition, plans are underway to offer continuing education credits for currently licensed emergency medical services personnel and nurses.
 All licensed health professionals must receive continuing education credits to keep their license.
 EMT’s require 48 credits every two years, Paramedics 72 credits every two years, and 25 hours in two years for nurses.

 Forstrom explained “It can be very expensive to obtain these credits if that includes travel, lodging and food.
 We plan to offer the required credits in tandem with our current classes at GCC and are developing a plan to take the class room to an organization like a fire department where we can teach all of their personnel in one place.
 This will allow the organization to keep their staff on the job and save the cost of travel and related expenses.”
 Both options, credits in the classroom and on the job continuing education will be offered beginning Fall of 2012.